Celcom: History

+Subsidiaries

 Coverage, Products, and Services

-Celcom operates 2G EDGE, 4G LTE and 4G LTE-A networks.
+Celcom operates 2G EDGE, 4G LTE, 4G LTE-A and 5G NR networks.

 Celcom has broader and more extensive coverage nationwide in Malaysia, compared to other cellular operators.
 In 2006, Celcom claimed its dual-band GSM (900/1800 MHz) coverage had reached over 98% of Malaysia's populated area, and 100% through satellite coverage.

 In 2006, Celcom launched the first 3G service in Malaysia, covering most major towns where there is a Telekom Malaysia telephone exchange and either HSDPA or EDGE services within 15 mi radius (GSM UMTS maximum allowed range) with GPRS as basic data coverage.

 In 2013, the 4th generation standard of FDD-LTE was deployed gradually nationwide.
 The initial license is only on the 2,600 MHz band.
 In the second quarter, its 1,800 MHz band has been redeployed to cater for both 2G and 4G.

 In 2015, Celcom offers 2G, 3G, 4G LTE services on its postpaid and Xpax prepaid brands.

 In April 2016, the Celcom CEO told MalaysianWireless that both Ericsson and Huawei would build the Celcom 4G network in Klang Valley from 2016 till 2020.
 As for other states, Ericsson would build the 4G network in Sabah & Sarawak, Kelantan, Terengganu, and Pahang.
 Huawei would focus on Penang, Perlis, Perak, and Johor.

 In 2017, Celcom had a 90% nationwide mobile service coverage with 3G availability expanding from Klang Valley, Johor Bahru, Melaka, Kulim, and Penang.

 As of March 2018, Celcom improved its network experience considerably, especially with the expansion of its 4G and 4G LTE-A population coverage to 88% and 76%.

 Back in 2015, Celcom has 3500 4G LTE sites in the country.
 The Telco aims to offer up to 80% human population coverage by the end of 2016, and 95% of 4G LTE coverage by 2020.
 Celcom 4G LTE network coverage stood at 94% nationwide while 4G LTE-A coverage is at 90%, as of quarter 3 of 2021.